Angela Milles-Lade

 Consanguinity Index=0.0%

 Edward Charles Robert Vane-Tempest-Stewart, 8th Marquess of Londonderry was born on 18 November 1902.1 He was the son of Charles Stewart Henry Vane-Tempest-Stewart, 7th Marquess of Londonderry and Hon.
-Edith Helen Chaplin.
-He married Romaine Combe, daughter of Major Boyce Combe and Mabel Tombs, on 31 October 1931.1 He died on 17 October 1955 at age 52.1
+Edith Helen Chaplin.2 He married Romaine Combe, daughter of Major Boyce Combe and Mabel Katherine Tombs, on 31 October 1931.1 He died on 17 October 1955 at age 52.1

-He was educated at Eton College, Windsor, Berkshire, England.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, England, in 1923 with a Bachelor of Arts (B.A.).1 He was Honorary Attaché to Rome between 1924 and 1925.1 He held the office of Justice of the Peace (J.P.) for County Down in 1931.1 He held the office of Deputy Lieutenant (D.L.) of County Down.1 He held the office of Member of Parliament (M.P.) for County Down between October 1931 and June 1945.1 He succeeded to the title of 8th Viscount Castlereagh [I., 1795] on 11 February 1949.1 He succeeded to the title of 8th Earl of Londonderry [I., 1796] on 11 February 1949.1 He succeeded to the title of 6th Earl Vane [U.K., 1823] on 11 February 1949.1 He succeeded to the title of 6th Viscount Seaham of Seaham, co.
-Durham [U.K., 1823] on 11 February 1949.1 He succeeded to the title of 8th Marquess of Londonderry [I., 1816] on 11 February 1949.1 He succeeded to the title of 8th Baron Londonderry [I., 1789] on 11 February 1949.1 He succeeded to the title of 6th Baron Stewart of Stewart's Court and Ballylawn, co.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Christ Church, Oxford University, Oxford, Oxfordshire, EnglandG, in 1923 with a Bachelor of Arts (B.A.)1 He was Honorary Attaché to Rome between 1924 and 1925.1 He held the office of Justice of the Peace (J.P.) for County Down in 1931.1 He held the office of Deputy Lieutenant (D.L.) of County Down.1 He held the office of Member of Parliament (M.P.) for County Down between October 1931 and June 1945.1 He succeeded as the 8th Viscount Castlereagh [I., 1795] on 11 February 1949.1 He succeeded as the 8th Earl of Londonderry [I., 1796] on 11 February 1949.1 He succeeded as the 6th Earl Vane [U.K., 1823] on 11 February 1949.1 He succeeded as the 6th Viscount Seaham of Seaham, co.
+Durham [U.K., 1823] on 11 February 1949.1 He succeeded as the 8th Marquess of Londonderry [I., 1816] on 11 February 1949.1 He succeeded as the 8th Baron Londonderry [I., 1789] on 11 February 1949.1 He succeeded as the 6th Baron Stewart of Stewart's Court and Ballylawn, co.
 Donegal [I., 1816] on 11 February 1949.1 He held the office of Deputy Lieutenant (D.L.) of Coutny Durham in 1950.1

 Children of Edward Charles Robert Vane-Tempest-Stewart, 8th Marquess of Londonderry and Romaine Combe